Top 7 Cities in Canada that Attract Tourists Attention

 The famous Calgary Stampede is celebrated in Alberta.
 It is a week-long festival featuring rodeos, concerts, special events, and a wealth of exhibitions.
 At the beginning of July every year, more than one million tourists go to “Cowtown” to celebrate Calgary’s agricultural and ranch history, making it one of the largest festivals in the country.

 But Calgary has more than just riding hats and cowboy hats: you can go back in time and experience the life of the pioneers of the Heritage Park Historical Village, admire the city from the revolving restaurant on the top of the Calgary Tower, or stroll along the Bow River through the site 50 Acres of Prince’s Island Park.
-If you ought to celebrate with the people of Calgary and have fun with the locals you can look for our Sun Country Airlines Reservations and have a blast at Calgary.
+If you ought to celebrate with the people of Calgary and have fun with the locals you can look for our Sun Country Airlines book a flight and have a blast at Calgary.

 The capital of Nova Scotia has the amenities of a big city but the charm of a small town.
 The maritime region is known for the hospitality of its people, and it is rumored that Halifax has more bars per capita than any other city in Canada.